 (The previous generations of the McGredy family had had a very successful nursery (S McGredy & Son Nurserymen then, The Royal Roses) in Portadown since 1880.)

-Sam became famous for his wonderful ‘hand-painted’ roses (roses speckled with splashes of colour) He named one after Picasso (Approved by Picasso himself though the document was signed by his manager as the Artist’s signature was worth £10,000 even then!).
+Sam became famous for his wonderful ‘hand-painted’ roses (roses speckled with splashes of colour).
+He named one after Picasso!.
+(Approved by Picasso himself though the document was signed by Picasso’s manager.
+The Artist’s signature was worth £10,000 even then!).
+His most successful rose is red, without a perfume and called Olympiad.
+It was bred to commemorate the 1984 LA Olympics.
+He is recorded to have said it was his pension, earning $100,000 dollars a year.

 Rose Trials